-A delicious Grilled Pork Tenderloin with Green Curry Sauce, starts with a marinated grilled pork tenderloin and is topped with a green curry sauce.
+Starts with a marinated grilled pork tenderloin and is topped with a green curry sauce, for a quick, easy and delicious dinner!

 I am always on the look-out for new great grilling recipes, so when I spotted this recipe in the May issue of Bon Apetit, I immediately put it on the list to try.
 We had a chance to make it over this past weekend and enjoyed it so much, I wanted to share it here.